Summary of Week 7

 We discussed relativism - the view that moral beliefs are true or false only relative to cultures, or times, or individuals (the “that may be true for you, but it’s not for me” claim) - offering some non-deductive reasons to think it was unlikely to be true.

-And we gave an account of good ethical reasoning which rested not to anything like an exclusive access to the moral truth but instead on more accessible standards of reason and argumentation, standards of the sort one might learn in a course on logic and critical thinking.
+And we gave an account of good ethical reasoning which rested not on anything like an exclusive access to the moral truth but instead on more accessible standards of reason and argumentation, standards of the sort one might learn in a course on logical and critical thinking.